Apolo151/Casting_Agency/README.md

 ## AUTH
 Auth0 is setup with RBAC
-and the bearer tokens for all roles are in setup.sh you can use them with the `Authorization` header for your API calls to the running api at the BASE URl.
+and the bearer tokens for all roles are in setup.sh, you can use them with the `Authorization` header for your API calls to the running api at the BASE URl.
   ### EXAMPLE
   ```bash